Logo

 • Detailed, secure records must be maintained for every transaction and invoice.

-• Penalties can start at ₦10,000,000 for the first month of non-compliance, with further charges afterward.
+• Penalties can start at ₦10,000,000 for the first month of non-compliance, with additional charges afterward.

 Miners and Stakers